 At the Daniels College of Business, our goal is to prepare you for a lifetime of personal and professional success.
 That’s an extraordinary promise.
-And we’ve assembled extraordinary resources—an innovative curriculum, world-class facilities and a business-savvy faculty—to deliver on it.
+We’ve assembled extraordinary resources—an innovative curriculum, world-class facilities and a business-savvy faculty—to deliver on it.

-We offer business majors and minors that span the spectrum of traditional disciplines such as Management, Marketing, Accounting and Finance to more eclectic disciplines such as Hospitality Management, Business Information, Analytics, International Business and Real Estate and the Built Environment.
+We offer business majors and minors that span the spectrum of traditional disciplines such as Management, Marketing, Accounting and Finance to more eclectic disciplines such as Hospitality Management, Business Information and Analytics, International Business, and Real Estate and the Built Environment.
 All feature rigorous coursework and hands-on experiences that are continually updated to reflect current business practices.
-But, that’s only part of the equation.
-We also seek to develop your ethical compass, life skills and professionalism so you’re ready to make a positive difference in your career, community and beyond.
+But that’s only part of the equation.
+We also seek to develop your ethical compass, life skills and professionalism so you’re ready to make a positive difference in your career, your community and beyond.

 Hands On Learning

 Learning at Daniels goes beyond the traditional classroom learning.
 You’ll interact with business leaders, solve real business problems and apply your skills and knowledge when the stakes are real.

 - Corporate Advisory: In this course, work with a team of students to solve a current, time-critical business issue related to accounting and finance issues for a corporate partner which is concluded with a formal presentation to the corporate team.

 - Hands-on Portfolio Management: Students in the Reiman Investment Fund course utilize leading industry datasets and portfolio management tools to manage an actual stock portfolio.